MicrosoftDocs/sdk-api/sdk-api-src/content/olectl/nf-olectl-oleloadpicture.md

 Creates a new picture object and initializes it from the contents of a stream.
 This is equivalent to calling <a href="/windows/desktop/api/olectl/nf-olectl-olecreatepictureindirect">OleCreatePictureIndirect</a> with <b>NULL</b> as the first parameter, followed by a call to <a href="/windows/desktop/api/objidl/nf-objidl-ipersiststream-load">IPersistStream::Load</a>.

+This function is not thread safe.
+Concurrent calls from multiple threads may lead to spurious failures.

 ## -parameters

 ### -param lpstream [in]